By Alex Ellis, CEO

 - Condemn all people to an eternity apart from him.

-He can’t do option one, and he doesn’t want to do option two.
 So, what did God choose to do?

 When you were a kid in school and your teacher was out sick, who did the school send to your classroom?
 A substitute.
 That person wasn’t your teacher, she was there in place of your teacher.